Who Are the Professors ?

-- Class taught during the programme : Trade policy I
+- Class taught during the programme : International trade and new quantitative approaches

-- Class taught during the programme : Quantitative International Economics
+- Class taught during the programme : Large firms in the global economy

-- Class taught during the programme : Trade policy II
+- Class taught during the programme : Impact of trade liberalization : Measurement issues

-Ariell Reshef is an Associate Member of the Paris School of Economics and a CNRS researcher (Directeur de Recherche) at the Centre d’Economie de la Sorbonne, Université Paris 1 Panthéon-Sorbonne.
+Ariell Reshef is Professor at PSE, at CNRS Researcher Director at the Centre d’Economie de la Sorbonne, and Université Paris 1 Panthéon-Sorbonne.
 Until January 2016 he was an Associate Professor (with tenure) at the University of Virginia.
 He obtained his Ph.D. in economics from New York University in 2008.
 His research interests focus on income distribution – in particular, the relationship of labor markets with global trade, technological change, and regulation.
 His work lies at the intersection of International Trade, Labor Economics, and Macroeconomics.
 He has published papers in leading journals such as The Quarterly Journal of Economics, Review of Economics and Statistics, Journal of Development Economics, Canadian Journal of Economics and has written several policy articles, including a book on Job Polarization in France.
 His current research projects examine structural change of employment and evolution of productivity in France, how the spread and deepening of global value chains (GVCs) affect the labor share, and this interacts with automation, and the long run evolution of the legal services sector in the United States.